ikding/website/content/climate_tech/2020-02-08_shelves_of_cans_of_worms.rst

 :tags: climate_tech
 :slug: shelves-of-cans-of-worms
 :authors: I-Kang Ding
 :summary: Reminiscing about first decade of my career in materials science and deep-tech energy companies, and what I learned about the sector.
+(Also: what software companies and fruit flies have in common, and why working on deep tech energy technologies can feel like opening cans of worms all day.)

 Climate change is one of the most important problems of of 21st century.
 After many investors having been burned in the clean tech 1.0 wave in the late 00's, there has recently been a resurgence of interest from investors in things related to "climate tech".